SymbioticEDA/continuous-integration-resources/README.md

     sudo ./runner-setup.sh <token>

 Add a [.gitlab-ci.yml](.gitlab-ci.yml) file to your repository and configure it as you like.
 With the example, the proofs will be run on push and merge.
+This example simply runs [ci.sh](ci.sh), but equally a Makefile could be used.

 # Jenkins